grunwaldlab/krisp/README.md

 #### Extracting complete sequences

 By default, `kstream` will parse a fasta file and print out every sequence if no kmer length is provided.
 For example:

 `kstream test_DNA.fasta`

-Will print out every sequence entry in the input file and disregard all header names (lines starting with '>').
+Will print every sequence entry in the input file and disregard all header  names (lines starting with '>').
 If an input file is not given, then `kstream` listens to the standard input pipe.
 The previous command can also be written as:

 `cat test_DNA.fasta | kstream`